James speaks with Dr Scott Murray about delirium. Delirium is an issue that concerns all of us late at night or in the early mornings on the wards.

 Interviewee: Scott Murray

-Scott Murray is a Director of Prevocational Education and Training and a Senior Staff Specialist in Geriatric Medicine at Royal Prince Alfred and Balmain Hospitals, Sydney.
-Scott commenced Advanced Training at Royal Prince Alfred and Concord Hospitals before completing his FRACP at University College London and St. Pancras Hospitals in London.
+Dr Scott Murray is a Geriatric Physician.
+Scott is a Director of Prevocational Education and Training and a Senior Staff Specialist in Geriatric Medicine at Royal Prince Alfred and Balmain Hospitals, Sydney.
+He commenced Advanced Training at Royal Prince Alfred and Concord Hospitals before completing his FRACP at University College London and St. Pancras Hospitals in London.
 His special interests include acute care for older patients, continence, and JMO education.

 With Dr Scott Murray, Geriatrician, Royal Prince Alfred Hospital, Sydney, Australia

-Case – You are a junior doctor working after hours covering the acute medical ward.
-You are called to see Joan, a 78 year old female who was admitted three days prior with community-acquired pneumonia and has been worrying the nurses this evening.
+You are a junior doctor working after hours covering the acute medical ward.
+You are called to see Joan, a 78-year-old female who was admitted three days prior with community-acquired pneumonia and has been worrying the nurses this evening.
 She is crying out, moaning and, whilst attempting to get out bed, had a fall.
 The nurses are requesting an assessment and the prescription of a tranquiliser to limit future activities.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.